eclipse/elk/docs/content/documentation/algorithmdevelopers/unittesting.md

 The `onRootOnly` option specifies what to do if the algorithm executes on multiple levels of hierarchy at once.
 If `onRootOnly` is `true`, the test is only called if the processor is executed on the root graph.
 Otherwise, it is called whenever the processor is run on any of the hierarchy levels.

+Since white box tests are specific to a particular algorithm, we require that the test class is configured to run exactly one layout algorithm through an `@Algorithm` annotation.
+Test setup will fail if no or multiple algorithms were configured.

 By default, white box tests are expected to run at least once per test instance.
 If this is not the case for a test method, the test will fail.
-The optional `FailIfNotExecuted` annotation allows you to change that behaviour.
+The optional `@FailIfNotExecuted` annotation allows you to change that behaviour.

 ### Supporting White Box Tests